ManuelGitHubAcount/software-tests-automation-selenium-pmo/README.md

 _To run the project and validate the test cases, do the following._
 ```
 Go to Eclipse IDE and,
-In the project, browse the project folders until you find FocusRunTestMethodsClass.class.
+In the project, browse the project folders until you find focusservices.tests.
 Path: focusservices -> src/test/java -> focusservices.tests -> ...
 Then, just Right click on the Test Case -> Run As -> Junit Test.
 The application will start to execute each of the test cases.
 Regardless of the results, you will get a message on the console.